snev68/contributor-book/en/plugins.md

 The two most important parts of this implementation are the `config` part, which is run by Nu when it first starts up.
 This tells Nu the basic information about the plugin: its name, the parameters it takes, and what kind of plugin it is.
 Here, we tell Nu that the name is "len" and we are a filter plugin (rather than a sink plugin).

 Next, in the `filter` implementation, we describe how to do work as values flow into this plugin.
-Here, we receive one value (a Tagged<Value>) at a time.
+Here, we receive one value (a Value) at a time.
 We also return either a Vec of values or an error.
 Return a vec instead of a single value allows us to remove values, or add new ones, in addition to working with the single value coming in.

 Because the `begin_filter` doesn't do anything, we can remove it.
 This would make the above: